RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 - Go to the AWS IoT console.

-- In the navigation pane, select Test and choose MQTT client.
+- In the navigation pane, select Test, and choose MQTT client.

 - Subscribe to the wildcard topic '#' to receive messages from all topics.

-- Specify the topic to
+- Specify the topic to cmd/downlink/{WirelessDeviceId} and a base64-encoded message.

 You should see traffic on AWS similar as shown below: